 We support children with mild to moderate medical difficulties.

 Children are supported with an Individual Healthcare Plan.
 This is a record of your child’s medical needs at school and how they are going to be fulfilled.
-It’s important that everyone is involved in drawing this up – parents, school staff, International School Nurses and the DCYP Nurse Advisor .
+It’s important that everyone is involved in drawing this up – parents, school staff, DCYP Nurse Advisor and the International School Nurses.
 The plan should be reviewed at least annually as treatment or needs change.

 Service Children’s Assessment of Need (SCAN). – Specified Individual support for your child (British Forces Children)